ansible/awx/docs/rbac.md

 The RBAC system allows you to create and layer roles for controlling access to resources.
 Any Django Model can be made into a `Resource` in the RBAC system by using the `ResourceMixin`.
 Once a model is accessible as a resource you can extend the model definition to have specific roles using the `ImplicitRoleField`.
-This role field allows you to configure the name of a role, any parents a role may have, and the permissions having this role will grant you to the resource.
+This role field allows you to configure the name of a role, any parents a role may have, and the permissions this role will grant to members.

 ### Roles